AdobeDocs/experiences-by-you.en/help/analytics/administration/key-admin-skills/gaining-a-seat-at-the-table.md

 ---
 title: Gaining a seat at the table
 description: Gaining a seat at the table.
 This popular phrase has been a hot topic in the business world for years now.
 But what does it mean?
 Gaining a seat at the table means that you are included in the high-level decision-making conversions.
 You're not only invited, but your input is valued and appreciated.
-I am going to show you how gaining a seat at the table will help your company and your career as an [!DNL Adobe] [!DNL Analytics] Administrator.
+I am going to show you how gaining a seat at the table will help your company and your career as an [!DNL Adobe Analytics] Administrator.
 solution: Analytics
 feature-set: Analytics
 feature: Admin Tools